Zoho CRM vs HubSpot for Small Business 2026: Which One Actually Wins?

 User Interface & Ease of Use

-Winner: HubSpot (by a significant margin for non-technical teams)
+Winner: HubSpot (considerably easier for non-technical teams)

 Core CRM Features